jnozzi/cocoadev.com/markdown/ReadAFilePieceByPiece.md

 So I played around a little bit.
 The best performance for md5 is when loading 1 MB at a time.
 So here's the final code how to read in a file piece by piece and use it with the MD5_Update method.

-General/NSFileHandle *myHandle = General/[NSFileHandle fileHandleForReadingAtPath:@"/path/to/some/extraordinarilyhuge/file"];
+NSFileHandle *myHandle = [NSFileHandle fileHandleForReadingAtPath:@"/path/to/some/extraordinarilyhuge/file"];
 unsigned long long endOfFile = [myHandle seekToEndOfFile];
 [myHandle seekToFileOffset:0];
 MD5_CTX context;